Eghamarian/sociotherapy/_short/09_covid.md

 Most of us do it, even if it's not our turn; most of us do it, even if it's not right.<br><br>

 We pretend we like each other, but we don't.
 We don't like each other and we lie about it.<br>
-We think not saying "nigger" solves racism against black people; <br>
+We think not saying 'nigger' solves racism against black people; <br>
-and using her instead of his to refer to countries solves sexism. <br>
+and using 'her' instead of 'his' to refer to countries solves sexism. <br>

 But there is only one rule we truly follow: "take what you can cuz if you don't, someone else will". <br>
 We all have that stored in our hearts and minds; thanks to neo-liberalism. <br>